 In terms of shopping, there are some great boutiques in Fremont that carry items that you won’t find anywhere else.
 Two of my essential stops include Liten and Essenza.
-Liten carries some of the most beautiful jewelry in Seattle (they carry Satomi Kawakita- who created my wedding ring - so I may be a little biased).
-They have curated a stunningly curated collection of pieces that are unique and understated.
-Essenza also carries a selection of jewelry but also beautiful perfumes and kids clothing.
-Les Amis (also related to the above two shops) is my favourite clothing store in Fremont and also boasts a beautiful storefront framed by Wisteria (which comes out in early May or so).
+Liten carries some of the most beautiful jewelry in Seattle (they carry Satomi Kawakita- who created my wedding ring, so I may be a little biased).
+They have curated a stunningly collection of pieces that are unique and understated.
+Essenza also carries a selection of jewelry but also extrodinary perfumes and kids clothing.
+Les Amis (also related to the above two shops) is a wonderful clothing store in Fremont and boasts a beautiful storefront framed by Wisteria (which comes out in early May or so).

 Theo Chocolate is almost always on my list as they carry some of my most favourite chocolate on this planet (including their Quinoa bar, Mint bar, and Key Lime Ganache chocolates).
 Theo offers tours of their chocolate making space and I think they are quite a treat to partake in (also great for kids).

 Joule, a contemporary Korean steakhouse is a great option for dinner if you are game for new flavour experiences.
 The Kalbi burger has been heralded as in the running for the best burger in Seattle.
 If you are Vegan or Vegetarian, look no further than Harvest Beat.
-This little space serves a set menu each night (4-5 courses) and has some of the best vegetarian eating in Seattle.
+This little space serves a set menu each night (4-5 courses) and has some of the top vegetarian eating in Seattle.
 Expect to pay for the quality, but you won’t be disappointed!
-One of my favourite places for lunch and dinner is Eve.
-Featuring an eclectic menu with lots of vegetarian options and a great cocktail list, it is the perfect Fremont location to kick back.
+A popular place for lunch and dinner is Eve.
+Featuring an eclectic menu with many vegetarian options and a great cocktail list, it is the perfect Fremont location to kick back.